chkt/eve/readme.md

 of the class are to be created with.

-In the example above the injector will inject itself as the first argument of the object constructor and the object referenced by `'ExternalObject'` as the second argument.
+In the example above the injector will inject itself as the first argument of the object constructor and the object referenced by `'externalObject'` as the second argument.
-If the injector was supplied with an array containing a property named `'options'`, it will be supplied are the third argument, otherwise an empty array will be used.
+If the injector was supplied with an array containing a property named `'options'`, it will be supplied as the third argument, otherwise an empty array will be used.

 There are a few different ways to configure dependencies built into the injector and it is easy to configure additional ways of resolving dependencies by configuring the driver.